cckim47/kimlab/rnaseq/performance/README.md

 ## Code Example

-./calculatePerformance.pl
+./calculatePerformance.pl > perf.out

 Runtime is generally short (minutes), and doesn't require nohup or screen.
+Output is printed to STDOUT if not redirected.

 ## Expected directory input

 Relative to the parent directory, 2 sets of directories are needed.
   * At the same level as the parent directory, a directory called 'de' that also contains the specified subdirectories in the array '@unitTypes' -- e.g. 'fpkmGn', 'countsTx'
-  * Within the parent directory, a subdirectory called 'references' that contains the symbol lists.
+  * Within the parent directory, a subdirectory called 'references' that contains the assessed and significant gene symbol lists.
 The filename prefixes and suffixes are hard-coded, but can be edited along with the reference names in the array '@references'.

 ## Contributors